How to Macrame: 7 Must-Know Knots

 7 Basic Macrame Knots to Get You Started and 3 Ways to End

 Macrame knots can be an extremely intimidating DIY jewelry technique at a first glance.
 If you are one of those people that have been swooning over the look of macrame patterns, but you're a little too nervous to venture into the unknown territory, then you have to check out these super simple macrame knots.
+This guide on How to Macrame: 7 Must-Know Knots will be your best jewelry friend.
 These knot patterns will take you from not knowing your knots to macrame master!
 Once you have the tactics for how to macrame down, you can create any macrame design you put your mind to.
 In order to achieve these beautiful knotted patterns though, it is essential to master the basics and the terminology.

 For starters, it does not get more basic than this.
 This specific knot will be a staple in almost every bracelet you could make.
 Plus, this macrame technique is essentially used in order to connect your macrame cord to your dowel.
 This dowel could be a chopstick, a knitting needle, or anything similar in shape.

 You are going to start this knot by folding it over your dowel, so that it makes a pretzel shape.
 From there, you pull the cord through the loop you made and pull the string tight.
 If you continue to do this you can create an easy breezy beginner bracelet.

 Check out these images for how to tie a Lark's Head Knot for further guidance.